 The provincial governments in Quebec, Alberta and Newfoundland and Labrador have imposed certain provincial regulatory restrictions on the sale of cannabis vape products, and Health Canada is seeking to limit the flavours of inhaled cannabis extracts.
 In June 2021, Health Canada opened a consultation into the use of flavours in inhaled cannabis extracts as it claims that the availability of flavours is one of the factors that contributes to the increase in cannabis vaping in youth and young adults.
 As part of this consultation, Health Canada released proposed regulations that contemplate prohibiting the production, sale, promotion, packaging and labelling of inhaled cannabis extracts from having a flavour, other than the flavour of cannabis.
 The proposed amendments would apply equally to inhaled cannabis extracts sold for medical and non-medical purposes.
-The consultation period closed in September 2021.
-If new regulations are enacted they would come into force 180 days from the day of registration, a date which has yet to be determined.
+The consultation, a date which has yet to be determined.
 Health Canada's regulatory plan for 2023-2025 continues to reference these proposed regulatory amendments.
 There can be no assurance that we will be able to meet any additional compliance requirements or regulatory restrictions, or remain competitive in the face of unexpected changes in market conditions.